-Why does Mother ease Cloth Diapers not make or sell wool covers?
+Why does Mother-ease not make or sell wool covers?

-What is the difference between all of your fabric options?
+What is the difference between your fabric options?

-Our custom fabrics are available in White and Unbleached Cotton Terry, Bamboo Terry and 100% Organic Cotton Terry and Stay Dry! these fabrics are only available at Mother ease!
+Our custom fabrics are available in Natural Cotton, Organic Cotton and Stay Dry Polyester.
+These fabrics are only available at Mother-ease.

-For more information, check out our Fabrics Page.
+For more detailed information, check out our Fabrics page.

 Why do so many parents start with cloth diapers but revert to disposable diapers?